Plagen Plaxel + Plasma Pen Fibroblast Treatment - Before and Aftercare

 Post Treatment

 - Dry healing is fine.
-However, if you prefer you can use a light antibacterial cream such as Savlon to soothe the area afterwards and reduce redness, or just dab it on gently it feels too sore or tight.
+However, if you prefer you can use a light antibacterial cream such as Savlon to soothe the area afterwards and reduce redness, or just dab it on gently if it feels too sore or tight.
 Make sure you wash your hands first.

 - Balneum Plus Cream can also soothe the area and safely be applied after 48 hours.